Skip to Content

 Sliced chicken is placed on top of cooked noodles in a pan.

 I have just a few magic words for you to consider as you debate with yourself about making this comfort food… Bacon.
 Parmesan.
 Chicken.
 Pasta.
 GARLIC.
-So, so much garlic.
-If that alone doesn’t sell you, I really don’t know what will!
+If those alone doesn’t sell you, I really don’t know what will!
 I mean really, this dish has it all.

 All of those ingredients come together in the most beautiful way in this easy dinner recipe.
 Garlic and a medley of other bold seasonings are blended together, then used to coat the chicken before it’s seared and baked to juicy perfection.
 That chicken then is served with the BEST pasta sauce and noodles!